questaware/microemacs/src/emacs.md

  -----------------
   (The following functions can be used in .rc files.)

-  MONAMIC, RINT, "abs",   /* absolute value of a number */ DYNAMIC, RINT, "add",   /* add two numbers together */ DYNAMIC, RSTR, "and",   /* logical and */
+	MONAMIC, RSTR, "@",			/* Prompts for a value using value */ MONAMIC, RINT, "abs",   /* absolute value of a number */ DYNAMIC, RINT, "add",   /* add two numbers together */ DYNAMIC, RSTR, "and",   /* logical and */